MohammadE123/Who-Knows-What-Conversational-Assistant/README.md

 > when referencing names make sure to include the full name with proper capitalization, otherwise the query may be unsuccessful

-Feel free to reach out to me at: mohammad.elmougey@gmail.com.
-Im always happy to talk.
+Feel free to reach out to me at: mohammad.elmougey@gmail.com or via [linked](www.linkedin.com/in/mohammad-elmougey) Im always happy to talk.